mrdion/letool/README.md

 ![Fixup Example](fixup6.png)

 Now, we understand how fixups are created.
 I hope you can understand it too, from this example.
-Good luck.